wayneandlayne/microblu_chipkit/README.md

     "timestamp":"2015-05-24T02:00:57.433Z","type":"firmwareController",
     "uuid":"YOUR-UUID-HERE","token":"YOURTOKENHERE"}%
 ```
-Fill in the two lines below to match the output of the curl command, and uncomment them by removing the two
+In the sketch, fill in the two lines below to match the output of the curl command, and uncomment them by removing the two
 leading //

     //char UUID[]  = "YOUR-UUID-HERE";